-Plant breeding is the science of changing the traits of plants in order to produce desired characteristics of traits.
+Plant breeding is the purposeful manipulation of plant species to produce desired characteristics traits.
 When it comes to plants, particularly marijuana plants, breeders or growers want a combination they need to produce a variety that will satisfy their needs or demands.
 Typically, there are seven traits that marijuana breeders desire:

 2. Increased yield of the crop.
 A marijuana harvest is measured in grams per square meter of crop.